 - 1 pinch salt

 - Sift together the flour and salt into a bowl.
-Add the milk, water and eggs and whisk well.
-Set aside for a minute.
+Add the milk and eggs and whisk well.
+The batter should flow but not be overly thin.
+Set aside for a few minutes.

 - Warm a wide skillet/frying pan or crepe pan over a medium-high heat.
 Melt a little butter and spread around the pan - I usually just use the end of the stick on the pan and melt and spread it at the same time.